The Family Man (Indian TV series): Season 1

 The Family Man follows the story of Srikant Tiwari, who works as a senior officer in the Threat Analysis and Surveillance Cell (TASC), along with his best friend and colleague JK Talpade, which is a part of the National Investigation Agency (NIA) of India.
 He is a married man with two kids.
 The first season follows an investigation of a potential terrorist attack, while simultaneously following his slightly unsettled family life.
 Srikant and JK, along with their subordinates Zoya, Milind and Jayesh, and Force One officer Imran Pasha work on stopping Mission Zulfiqar from succeeding.
 The show is inspired by real life newspaper articles.

 Season 2

 The second season's story line focuses on a Tamil Tigers-esque military resistance from Sri Lanka and their plans for a freedom fight.

 Season 3

-The third season preview at the end of season two seems to indicate a link between COVID-19 pandemic, China attacks the North-eastern states of India and they use COVID-19 as a distraction to attack on India.
+The third season preview at the end of season two seems to indicate a link between COVID-19 pandemic: China attacks the North-eastern states of India and they use COVID-19 as a distraction for the attack.

-It is believed that most of the shooting of the third season has been done in the North-East part of the country, especially in Nagaland.
+The trailer for season 3 showed Srikant Tiwari, JK, and his wife and daughter revealing to his son that he is a spy, but his son doesn't take it seriously, it shows tensions in the North-East India, and it displays Jaideep Alahwat as a major drug smuggler in the North-East along with Nimrat Kumar who was searching someone whose an expert in the North-East, who later meets Major Sameer.
+Somewhere in the season, Srikant Tiwari is found as a suspect in the investigation, and is forced to flee with his family.
+At the end, it shows JK and Srikant in a holding cell with JK arguing about how he couldn't find a girlfriend, and it ends with Srikant being sarcastic with JK.